allcloud-io/clisso/README.md

 ### Deleting Apps

-For deleteing apps, use the following command:
+For deleting apps, use the following command:

     clisso apps delete my-app